Doomsdayrs/Jikan4java/README.md

 }
 ```
 ## Known issues
 - API issue of user object being returned as an array list when empty.
-Future update of api will let me return Related feilds back to normal
+Future update of api will let me return Related fields back to normal
-- User objects will not be working due to critical error in deserialization.
 ## What it relies on
 - Maven
     ```xml